-A listed building is a building which has been placed on the Statutory List of Buildings of Special Architectural or Historic Interest and must be a man-made structure that survives close to its original state.
+A listed building in the United Kingdom is a building which has been placed on the Statutory List of Buildings of Special Architectural or Historic Interest and must be a man-made structure that survives close to its original state.
 It may not be demolished, extended or altered without special permission from the local planning authority.
 Although named Listed ‘Buildings’, the list also includes other structures such as bridges, monuments, sculptures, war memorials, milestones and mileposts.

 In England and Wales, listed buildings are classified in three grades:

 - Grade I buildings are of exceptional interest, sometimes considered to be internationally important.

 - Grade II buildings are particularly important buildings of more than special interest.